Understanding Self-Supervised Learning via Gaussian Mixture Models: Problem setup

-\paragraph{Spectral vs Self-supervised Methods.} Our results show that self-supervised methods are \enquote{better} than spectral methods.
-We highlight two keys points which contribute to the better performance of self-supervised methods.
-First, spectral methods learn the linear mappings assuming as input a dataset of points, i.e., $\vx\sim \mathcal{D}$.
-In comparison, self-supervised methods operate on input data given as pairs i.e. $(\vx,\hat{\vx})\sim \mathcal{D}_{\mathrm{pair}}$ where $\vx$ and $\hat{\vx}$ are considered to be \textit{similar}.
-Second, their optimization problems differ in their target objectives.
-While spectral objectives find the \emph{best-fit} subspace explaining maximum data variance, self-supervised objectives are based on the principle of bringing mappings of similar point closer (in conjunction with a loss-specific regularizer).
+While spectral objectives find the \emph{best-fit} subspace explaining maximum data variance, self-supervised objectives are based on the principle of bringing embeddings of similar point closer in conjunction with a loss-specific regularizer.
+The regularizer typically induces separation between distinct points.